dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 **Note:** The template can be a component or simply a string.

-Your app should render look like this below:
+Your app should render like this below:

 ![SpeakerHang - Home Index](https://cdn.auth0.com/blog/speakerhang/homeindex.png)
 _SpeakerHang - Home Index_